Skip to content

 Parameter Description

-• condition: A boolean value used to control whether to apply this OR logic.
+• condition: A boolean value that controls whether to apply this OR logic.

-• consumer: A Consumer functional interface that accepts a parameter of type Param and can call methods on the Param object to construct OR nested conditions.
+• consumer: A Consumer functional interface that accepts a parameter of type Param and can call methods on the Param object to build OR nested conditions.

 Examples